infiniflow/ragflow/docs/conversation_api.md

 ## Authorization

 All the APIs are authorized with API-Key.
-Please keep it save and private.
+Please keep it safe and private.
 Don't reveal it in any way from the front-end.
 The API-Key should put in the header of request:
 ```buildoutcfg
 Authorization: Bearer {API_KEY}